thomaschampagne/elevate/README.md

 You should be able to install it in all Chrome based browser such as Chrome, Chrome Canary, Chromium, Opera, Vivaldi, Yandex, and more ...

 ## From continuous integration
-Using latest **develop** build: https://ci.appveyor.com/project/thomaschampagne/stravistix/branch/develop/artifacts
+Using latest **develop** branch builds: https://bintray.com/thomaschampagne/stravistix/travis-ci-builds/develop#files

 Install steps with a standalone build: https://github.com/thomaschampagne/stravistix/wiki/How-to-install-stravistix-build-archive